Classes are limited to 18 students.

-A minimum enrolment of six students is required for a course to run.
+A minimum number of students is required for a course to run.

 - Canadian History Since World War I (CHC2D)